Robert F. Kennedy: Religious faith and Greek philosophy

 Throughout his life, Kennedy made reference to his faith, how it informed every area of his life, and how it gave him the strength to reenter politics after his brother's assassination.
 Historian Evan Thomas calls Kennedy a "romantic Catholic who believed that it was possible to create the Kingdom of Heaven on earth."
 Journalist Murray Kempton wrote about Kennedy: "His was not an unresponsive and staid faith, but the faith of a Catholic Radical, perhaps the first successful Catholic Radical in American political history."
 Kennedy was deeply shaken by anti-Catholicism he encountered during his brother's presidential campaign in 1960, especially that of Protestant intellectuals and journalists.
 That year, Kennedy said, "Anti-Catholicism is the anti-semitism of the intellectuals."

-At his household, Kennedy and his family prayed before meals and bed, and had every bedroom of his children outfitted with a Bible, a statue of the Virgin Mary, a crucifix and holy water.
-In their visit to the Vatican in 1962, Pope John XXIII gave Robert and Ethel medals of his Pontificate and rosaries for themselves and each of their seven children.
+At his household, Kennedy and his family prayed before meals and before bed, and had every bedroom of his children outfitted with a Bible, a statue of the Virgin Mary, a crucifix and holy water.
+During their visit to the Vatican in 1962, Pope John XXIII gave Robert and Ethel medals of his Pontificate and rosaries for themselves and each of their seven children.
 Kennedy also pressured the Catholic hierarchy to move toward progressivism.
 In 1966, he visited Pope Paul VI and urged him to address the misery and poverty of South Africa's black population.
-In 1967, he asked Paul to adapt more liberal rhetoric and extend the Church's appeal to Hispanics and other nationalities.
+In 1967, he asked Paul to adopt more liberal rhetoric and extend the Church's appeal to Hispanics and other nationalities.

-In the last years of his life, Kennedy also found solace in the playwrights and poets of Ancient Greece, especially Aeschylus, suggested to him by Jacqueline after JFK's death.
+In the last years of his life, Kennedy also found solace in the playwrights and poets of Ancient Greece, especially Aeschylus, suggested to him by Jacqueline after John's death.
 In his Indianapolis speech on April 4, 1968, following the assassination of Martin Luther King Jr., Kennedy quoted these lines from Aeschylus:

 Even in our sleep, pain which cannot forget falls drop by drop upon the heart, until, in our own despair, against our will, comes wisdom through the awful grace of God.

+Use and advocacy of psychedelics

+Kennedy has been reported to have taken psychedelic drugs such as LSD or psilocybin in the early 1960s.
+His wife Ethel is also reported to have undergone psychedelic-assisted therapy with LSD in the 1960s.
+In 1966, Kennedy led a congressional investigation into the curtailing of many government-funded LSD therapy research projects.
+In a Senate hearing, he argued that regulators were ending valuable research and stated that LSD "can be very, very helpful in our society if used properly".
+However, his efforts proved unsuccessful.
+Subsequently, Kennedy's son, Robert F. Kennedy Jr., has disclosed his own use of psychedelics and his own son taking ayahuasca in the 2020s.
+In addition, he has advocated for their medical use as the head of the Department of Health and Human Services (HHS) in the 2020s.